-2. What Strategic Planning does:
+- 2. What Strategic Planning does:

 - a.
-It creates a framework for organization-wide decision-making. - b.
-It allows for performance measurement. - c.
-It applies a "systems" approach, forcing examination of systems and subsystems we use to operate. - d.
-It forces the setting of objectives. - e.
+It creates a framework for organization-wide decision-making.

+- b.
+It allows for performance measurement.

+- c.
+It applies a "systems" approach, forcing examination of the systems we use to operate.

+- d.
+It forces the setting of objectives.

+- e.
 It reveals and clarifies future opportunities and future threats.

-3. What Strategic Planning isn't:
+- 3. What Strategic Planning isn't: